KhushiChaudhary03/Ted_Talk_Views_Prediction/README.md

 # Ted_Talk_Views_Prediction
-This is a ML Regression project to predict the views of Ted Talks
+This is a ML Regression project to predict the views of Ted Talks.